BenEdwards-exe/Aerobotics_Technical_Assessment/README.md

 - When the trees are clustered in a particular direction, the optimal number of clusters is determined with the [silhoutte score](https://scikit-learn.org/1.5/auto_examples/cluster/plot_kmeans_silhouette_analysis.html) using the manhattan distance.
 Silhoutte score uses the mean of inter-cluster distances and intra-cluster distances.
 However, opposed to normal clustering, the centroids of orchard rows can actually be seen as the entire line of the row.
 Therefore, a possible improvement could be to rather use the orthogonal distance between the point of a cluster and the line of the row.

 - Faster convergence of K-Means.
 This is the largest bottleneck.

+- For more than 5% removed, I think not all the outliers are identified.
+Maybe try an iterative approach by running twice or by lowering the z-threshold.